How Does LendingTree Get Paid?

 4. Compare multiple lenders

-If you only get one quote from one mortgage lender, you may not be able to identify whether lending discrimination is occuring.
+If you only get one quote from one mortgage lender, you may not be able to identify whether lending discrimination is occurring.
 Gathering multiple quotes allows you to see what a competitive rate looks like — and choose the lowest one.

 You should also know what the national average mortgage rates are, so you can have an idea of what’s going on in the market and what’s normal.